Taxes and Tax Treaties

 To determine your tax status and eligibility for a tax treaty, all non-U.S. citizens who receive compensation, scholarships or fellowships from the University must first provide the required information and complete the necessary forms using GLACIER (Artic International LLC), the University’s secure Online Tax Compliance System.
 This information must be provided prior to any payment so that the correct tax withholding and reporting decisions are made; failure to do so may result in the maximum rate of tax withholding.
-Once you have determined you are eligible for and want to apply for Tax Treaty benefits, you must continue to REAPPLY annually every December to ensure continuance of the treaty.
+See Get Started below to begin.

 As a University employee the income you earn is taxable under both federal and state statute.
 The Internal Revenue Service (IRS), the U.S. government tax authority, requires the University to collect information from non-U.S. citizens, and non-permanent resident aliens, to determine tax residency, rate of tax withholding, and reporting requirements.